Find a 24 hour emergency dentist near me

-Call your orthodontist and schedule the appointment.
+Call your orthodontist and schedule the nearest appointment, especially if the oral pain becomes unbearable.
 During the visit your wires will be adjusted or replaced as necessary.

 Dentures need to be relined once in a while, but if it is causing you discomfort it is a good idea to contact your dentist.
-This is especially true if you are undergoing chemotherapy.
+This is especially true if you are undergoing chemotherapy, as you will be considered a high risk patient and will be seen as an emergency patient.
 An ill-fitting denture can lead to an infection or even oral cancer.

 What to do?